GEOG 395: Climate Justice and Social Action

 Late Policy

-For individually-graded assignments, I will not impose any sanctions on late work, unless otherwise noted in the assignment descriptions below.
-However, depending on how late the assignment is turned in, I may not be able to provide much (or any) feedback.
-The final deadline for turning in any late/missing assignments will be Sunday, 12/10 by 11:59 p.m.
+For individually-graded assignments, depending on how late the assignment is turned in, I may not be able to provide much (or any) feedback.
+The final deadline for turning in any late/missing individual assignments will be Sunday, 12/10 by 11:59 p.m.
 Unless there are extenuating circumstances, I will not accept any work past this date to allow myself sufficient time for grading!

 Attendance

-I do not assign or deduct points based on your attendance.
-However, your absences may negatively impact your team’s ability to complete tasks, which could in turn affect whether and how your team accomplishes your planned social action(s).
+Because this class is heavily based in collaborative teamwork, your absences may negatively impact your team’s ability to complete tasks.
+This can in turn affect whether and how your team accomplishes your planned social action(s).
+For this reason, participation – and by proxy, attendance – are part of our class grading contract (see Labor-Based Grading, above).

 Each class will set aside time for group campaign work.
 Due to the many responsibilities students have outside of class (e.g. internships, jobs, family, extra-curricular activities, etc.), in addition to any transportation or commuting concerns, it can be very difficult to find time outside of class when everyone on your team will be able to meet in person.
 I strongly recommend that you commit to coming to class in person so that your team will have regular meeting time together!